 As prepared for delivery.

-That concludes my prepared remarks and I will be happy to address your questions.
+Thank you.
+That concludes my opening remarks.
+I would be happy to answer your questions.